 This op-ed was written on behalf of Rimba, a group of scientists who conduct conservation research to produce evidence-based management recommendations that will help decision-makers mitigate threats to biodiversity in Peninsular Malaysia.
-The views in this piece do not necessarily reflect those of Southeast Asia Globe.

 A rock, is a rock, is a rock.
 Or is it?